 Twenty-seven states require teachers to return the following academic year or sign a contract stating they are committed to returning the following year to become tenured.

-Only MississippiOpens in a new tab., North DakotaOpens in a new tab., and VermontOpens in a new tab. require at least two academic years for public school teachers to serve to achieve tenure status.
-In 2019, MaineOpens in a new tab. passed legislation shortening the probationary period from three to two years for teachers hired during the 2020-2021 academic year and beyond.
+Only Mississippi, North Dakota, and Vermont require at least two academic years for public school teachers to serve to achieve tenure status.
+In 2019, Maine passed legislation shortening the probationary period from three to two years for teachers hired during the 2020-2021 academic year and beyond.

-On the other hand, public school teachers in Louisiana, MichiganOpens in a new tab., MissouriOpens in a new tab., New HampshireOpens in a new tab., and TennesseeOpens in a new tab. must have at least five academic years of service to attain non-probationary or tenure status.
+On the other hand, public school teachers in Louisiana, Michigan, Missouri, New Hampshire, and Tennessee must have at least five academic years of service to attain non-probationary or tenure status.

 Here are a few other details for some of the states in terms of the required years of service:

-• Public school teachers in Florida do not receive tenure status.
+- Public school teachers in Florida do not receive tenure status.
 They are given contracts yearly regardless of whether they are new in the service or have served a long time.
 School district boards may opt to refuse to provide a contract for a teacher without cause.

-• In IowaOpens in a new tab., a school district’s board may extend a teacher’s probationary period for another year with their consent.
+- In Iowa, a school district’s board may extend a teacher’s probationary period for another year with their consent.

-• Superintendents of school districts in MassachusettsOpens in a new tab. can award tenure status to teachers who have served in a school for at least a year or those who obtained tenure status in any school district within Massachusetts.
+- Superintendents of school districts in Massachusetts can award tenure status to teachers who have served in a school for at least a year or those who obtained tenure status in any school district within Massachusetts.

-• North CarolinaOpens in a new tab. teachers are employed by contract by their local board of education.
+- North Carolina teachers are employed by contract by their local board of education.
 The board will give those employed for less than three years a contract for one school year.
 Those who have served for more than three years will be given a multiple-year contract.
 Local boards of education may require the three-year employment period to be consecutive.

-• In South Carolina, every teacher employed by school districts will be given an induction contract for three years.
+- In South Carolina, every teacher employed by school districts will be given an induction contract for three years.
 School districts shall not employ teachers under an induction contract for more than three years.

-• Provisional employees in Utah can work half-time for three consecutive years to attain a career employment status.
+- Provisional employees in Utah can work half-time for three consecutive years to attain a career employment status.

-• A teacher hired on or after July 1, 2001, in VirginiaOpens in a new tab. must successfully finish training in instructional strategies and techniques for students who failed or are at risk of failing the state’s standards of learning assessments before being given a continuing contract status.
+- A teacher hired on or after July 1, 2001, in Virginia must successfully finish training in instructional strategies and techniques for students who failed or are at risk of failing the state’s standards of learning assessments before being given a continuing contract status.

 For private school teachers, however, tenure varies from one school to another depending on their rules and the terms of their contract.
 It may take at least one to five years to be considered non-probationary or tenured.